-Bill 44-21, although dedicating tax revenue for an important policy, reducing climate change through increasing energy efficiency and the use of renewable energy, it runs counter to the principles embodied in Charter §305 requiring the Council to make budgetary decisions on an annual basis based on estimated revenues and current needs.
+Bill 44-21, although dedicating tax revenue for an important policy, reducing climate change through increasing energy efficiency and the use of renewable energy, runs counter to the principles embodied in Charter §305 requiring the Council to make budgetary decisions on an annual basis based on estimated revenues and current needs.
 Allocating \$17.6 million for the Green Bank might be the best use of the money in some years and may not be the best use in other years.
 Bill 44-21 attempts to take that decision away from the Council each year.
 As the County Attorney's Office pointed out, the Council could still change the dedication to the Green Bank in the annual budget in any year, but the Bill would make it more difficult to do.

-We have not yet received the Racial Equity and Social Justice Impact Statement from OLO, but an automatic dedication of \$17.6 million for the Green Bank would require the Council to find equivalent cuts in other programs or raise taxes to cover the dedication.
+OLO, in its Racial Equity and Social Justice Impact Statement (©16) concluded that the impact on racial equity and social justice would depend upon what other County programs are reduced to pay for this automatic dedication of \$17.6 million for the Green Bank.
+OLO also anticipated that the Bill could widen racial and social inequities because most of the benefits would accrue to White residents.
+However, OLO also believed that the additional funding could reduce health inequities by reducing greenhouse gas emissions.
+The Bill would require the Council to find equivalent cuts in other programs or raise taxes to cover the dedication.
 Bill 44-21, if enacted and implemented, would make this appropriation without considering what other programs could be reduced or what taxes could be raised to make up the difference.